RobertLeeuwis/rockweb/README.md

 By default RockWeb expects a postgres database named 'rockweb'.

-This among other setting can be modified at src/main/resources > application.properties
+This among other settings can be modified at src/main/resources > application.properties

 necessary tables and sequences will be created upon startup.